codeconscious/duplicate-tag-finder/README.md

 dotnet run -- export-genres ~/Downloads/Music/tagLibrary.json ~/Downloads/Music/genres.txt
 ```

-If a genres file already exists at that path, a backup will be auto-saved.
+If a genres file already exists at that path, a backup will be auto-created.